“At the end of the day, my mind is all colored picture-perfect on canvas.”

 What do you hope to achieve with your art?

 I want my art to bring positivity.
 I want people to reflect rather than react.
-For instance, I have a lot of influence with the symbol of horns and some of my series in painting is based on them.
+For instance, I have a lot of influence with the symbol of horns and some of my painting series have been based on them.
+Most people don’t really know the true meaning of the horn.
+It is always taken in a negative way, and so I want to recreate the negativity into a positive impact.

 “I’m trying to preserve the rich culture and tradition we have as a Naga, along with my own depictions and symbols of the horns.”